 - Lunch and snacks

 - Layers of warm clothing – thermals are a must.

 - Gloves, beanie, buff… all the warm things for your extremities!

 - Parks pass

-If you’re staying in one of the accommodation options nearby, bring along all the little luxuries you would usually leave behind on a multi-day hike.
+If you’re staying in one of the accommodation options nearby, bring along all the little luxuries you would usually leave behind on a best multi-day hike.
 Think board games, fresh food, a hot water bottle… spoil yourself!

 Read more: Remember to leave no trace!

 - From Hobart: Google Maps says it takes 4 hours, but you should allow 5-6 hours to allow for winding roads and coffee stops.

 - From Launceston: 2-3 hours